0xreviews/crvUSD-research-proposal/README.md

 ### Sentence summary

-- We are applying for a **$464,000 grant for 3 people for 1 year to fully support Curve Research Hub,** including explanation articles and videos of codes, math, mechanism, and security of Curve and crvUSD, as well as building tools of crvUSD which contains crvUSDsim to check onboarding new collateral.
+- We are applying for a **$230,000 grant for 3 people for half year to fully support Curve Research Hub,** including explanation articles and videos of codes, math, mechanism, and security of Curve and crvUSD, as well as building tools of crvUSD which contains crvUSDsim to check onboarding new collateral.

 ### Summary